Rayane1997/stage/readme.md

 first you need to complete the value for the non defined variable shown here with XXXX

        - vi role/registry-hosts/vars/main.yml
+then run the playbook :

        - ansible-playbook access-registry.yml

-now you can pull an image from your registry
+now you can pull and push  images from your registry. to see how you can do it read the http.md